oz105/Directional_Weighted_Graph/README.md

 #### Dijkstra

-this method implements the Dijkstra algorithm . in this method we will mark all the nodes as unvisited (Tag = 0 -> means unvisited) and we will mark the weight of every node as infinity (Weight = Double.MAX_VALUE) we will create a PriorityQueue that will be give Priority base on the smallest weight
+this method implements the Dijkstra algorithm. in this method we will mark all the nodes as unvisited (Tag = 0 -> means unvisited) and we will mark the weight of every node as infinity (Weight = Double.MAX_VALUE) we will create a PriorityQueue that will be give Priority base on the smallest weight